BIG TROUBLE IN LITTLE CHINA (1986)

 ZU: WARRIORS FROM THE MAGIC MOUNTAIN (1983)

 While I have not read a direct quote myself, it is said that Carpenter has stated that this film is the film that inspired the making of Big Trouble In Little China.
-It is certainly the most famous and closest in content and tone of the Hong Kong films around that time so, it’s easy to believe.
-A Chinese Ghost Story wouldn’t be released until 1987 which would then be followed by an avalanche of Chinese fantasy/martial arts epics that continues even today so, Zu is a strong bet to be the film that writers Goldman and Weinstein and director Carpenter were trying to catch the spirit of.
-And as I am looking back at Carpenter’s martial arts classic, I thought I would take a look back, as well, at one of the first of the new wave Hong Kong cinema to catch the attention of the West and bring legendary Hong Kong director/producer Tsui Hark and his sumptuous visual style to the film world’s attention.
+It is certainly the most famous and closest in content and tone of the Hong Kong films around that time, so it’s easy to believe.
+A Chinese Ghost Story wouldn’t be released until 1987 which would then be followed by an avalanche of Chinese fantasy/martial arts epics that continues even today, so Zu is a strong bet to be the film that writers Goldman and Weinstein and director Carpenter were trying to catch the spirit of.
+As I am looking back at Carpenter’s martial arts classic, I thought I would take a look back, as well, at one of the first of the new wave Hong Kong cinema to catch the attention of the West and bring legendary Hong Kong director/producer Tsui Hark and his sumptuous visual style to the film world’s attention.